scristobal/scristobal/README.md

-### Hi there 👋

-I am Samu (he/him).
+howdy!👋🏻 I am Samu (he/him).
+Feel free to explore my profile and code, hope you find something useful.

-Back in the 90s, I wrote my first lines of Turbo Pascal when I was around 12.
-Few years later, I did an engineering degree, followed by a second degree in maths and a MSc where I focused on algebraic geometry and logic.
-Afterwards I jumped into the data mining and machine learning train for a while.
-A few years ago, I co-funded a startup and became CTO.
-In reallity, I spend most of my time writting code as a Software Engineer.
-I guess that closes the circle.

-Feel free to explore my profile and code, most of the work I do is on private repositories.
-However, in my free time I develop open-source libraries to fill some gaps we need at work.
-Mostly in the TypeScript/nodejs ecosystem.
-You can find them here or at https://www.npmjs.com/~samuelsh
+I wrote some open-source tools, mostly in the TypeScript/nodejs ecosystem, and some experiments 🔬 in Go.
+You can find them here or published at https://www.npmjs.com/~samuelsh.

+I am always open to contribute to new or existing projects, or just having a nice chat.
+Do no hesitate to reach out! 📫